 Marbled Agave, Marble Leaf Agave

-Agave marmorata is an attractive succulent that forms a stemless, usually solitary rosette of convoluted, deeply serrated leaves with pointed tips and sharp spines along the margins.
-It slowly grows up to 6.6 feet (2 m) tall and up to 8.2 feet (2.5 m) in diameter.
+Agave marmorata is an attractive succulent that forms a stemless, usually solitary rosette of convoluted, deeply serrated leaves with a pointed tip and sharp spines along the margins.
+The rosette slowly grows up to 6.6 feet (2 m) tall and 8.2 feet (2.5 m) in diameter.
 Leaves are dark green to blue-green, often with pale blue and gray-green stripes.
-They are up to 4.3 feet (1.3 m) long and up to 1 foot (30 cm) wide.
-Mature rosette produces a flowering spike up to 23 feet (7 m) tall that bears clusters of golden yellow flowers.
-It flowers only once, and the rosette dies after flowering.
+They are up to 4.3 feet (1.3 m) long and 1 foot (30 cm) wide.
+Mature rosettes produce an up to 23 feet (7 m) tall flowering spike that bears clusters of golden yellow flowers.
+The rosette dies after flowering.

 Learn more at How to Grow and Care for Agave.

 Toxicity of Agave marmorata

 A. marmorata is not listed as a toxic plant, but it may be mildly poisonous to children and pets.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus